All of your personal questions regarding birth control and sexual health answered here.

 How would I know if it’s falling out?

-Sometimes women feel the strings are longer or their spotting or cramping is getting worse.
-Some women don’t feel it at all.
+Sometimes people feel the strings are longer or their spotting or cramping is getting worse.
+Some people don’t feel it at all.
 We can check for you.

 Is it dangerous if the IUD is coming out?
 Is it still working?